-The Factor G is based upon DOM's analysis of nursing home expenditures for FY2015.
+The Factor G is based upon DOM's analysis of nursing home expenditures for FY2020 based on 372 reporting and is trended forward to FY2023 a 1.6% average projected CPI Core.
 The specific nursing home expenditures analyzed were actual paid claims per Medicaid beneficiary in a nursing facility, including individuals with severe orthopedic and/or neurological impairments, with a similar average length of stay.
-Every year after was adjusted based on a 2.6% average projected CPI.
+Every year after was adjusted based on a 1.6% average projected CPI Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.